Solar rebate in SA

 SA Community battery schemes

-Eligible residents of Magill and Edwardstown in South Australia, may be able to benefit from reduced electricity bills thanks to the planned installation of large community batteries.
+Eligible residents of Magill and Edwardstown in South Australia, may be able to benefit from reduced electricity bills thanks to the recent installation of large community batteries.

-The South Australian government is delivering the batteries under its ‘emPowering SA’ program.
-The 405 kWh batteries will store excess renewable energy for eligible residents to use at night.
+The South Australian government is delivering 18 batteries as part of its ‘emPowering SA’ program.
+The batteries will store excess renewable energy for eligible residents to use at night.
 The program is available to Housing SA tenants who are unable to install solar panels or batteries.

-It is anticipated the batteries will deliver annual savings of around $575 per household.
+It is anticipated the batteries will deliver annual savings of around $575 per household, or around 25% off Default Market Offer electricity prices.

 South Australia EV rebate